 - blood tests and routine ultrasound scans

-- some immunisations (you need to be vaccinated against whooping cough and influenza when you’re pregnant, and these are provided free under the National Immunisation Program)
+- some immunisations (for example, whooping cough and influenza vaccination are provided free under the National Immunisation Program.)

 Medicare will also pay for 3 pregnancy support counselling sessions.
 Visit the Department of Health website for more information.

 Labour and birth

 - free care from midwives and/or obstetricians in a public hospital, birth centre, or publicly funded homebirth program

 - free or subsidised care from a private obstetrician in a private or public hospital

 After your baby is born, Medicare covers some or all of the costs of:

 - care from midwives and/or obstetricians in a public hospital, birth centre or publicly funded homebirth program